DEST-DOC/software-documentation/docs/source/execution.rst

-on the same window click Arguments and enter the arguments for DEST (e.g. -filename   /home/kevinb/Videos/DEST-master/src/TESTS/B_013/B_013.dat)
+on the same window click Arguments and enter the arguments for DEST (e.g. -filename   /home/kevinb/Videos/DEST-master/src/TESTS/B_013/B_013.dat) [apply and close]